Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: Lens-Source Relative Proper Motion

 where $\nu_{\Earth}$ is Earth's projected velocity relative to the Sun at the time of peak magnification.
 For OGLE-2011-BLG-0950 this value is $\nu_{\Earth \textrm{E,N}} = (12.223, -2.083)$ km/sec = $(2.574, -0.430)$ AU yr$^{-1}$ at HJD$' = 5786.40$.
 With this information and the relative parallax relation $\pi_{\rm{rel}} \equiv AU(1/D_{L} - 1/D_{S})$, we can express equation \ref{eq:mu-rel} in a more convenient form:

 where $D_{L}$ and $D_{S}$ are the lens and source distance, respectively, given in kpc.
-We have directly measured $\mu_{\textrm{rel,H}}$ from the Keck data, so this gives us the relative proper motion in the geocentric frame of $\mu_{\textrm{rel,G}} = 4.06 \pm 0.22\,$mas/yr, which is in agreement with the stellar binary solution of $\mu_{\textrm{rel,G}} = 4.19 \pm 0.21\,$mas/yr determined from the light curve modeling.
-Finally, the target identifications that we have made in both epochs have confirmed the lens identification, as opposed to an unrelated non-lens star.
+We have directly measured $\mu_{\textrm{rel,H}}$ from the Keck data, so this gives us the relative proper motion in the geocentric frame of $\mu_{\textrm{rel,G}} = 4.06 \pm 0.22\,$mas yr$^{-1}$. {While this proper motion is in agreement with the largely unconstrained stellar binary solution, $\mu_{\textrm{rel,G}} = 3.95 \pm 4.10\,$mas yr$^{-1}$, it strongly disagrees with the well-measured planetary solution, $\mu_{\textrm{rel,G}} = 1.05 \pm 0.20\,$mas yr$^{-1}$ from the light curve modeling}.
+Finally, the target identifications {and Keck-only separation measurements } that we have made between both epochs have confirmed the lens identification, as opposed to an unrelated non-lens star.